 Despite the political and economic changes that have swept through Myanmar in recent years, poverty continues to be a defining factor in children`s access to basic education.

 Many children work to help their families earn a living, particularly older siblings who sacrifice their education for the younger children.
 As a result, sadly, one in four children do not complete primary school and 10-year-old Win from Mandalay is one of many students at risk.
 This is his story.

 Win’s schoolroom houses two different classes and is very overcrowded.
 With one class taught at one end of the room, while another teacher instructs a different grade at the other end, it can be hard for students to hear properly and concentrate.

 Win`s mother peels onions for a living, with Win helping out often.
-His father is unable to work due to a disability.
+His father is unable to work due to a disability, which means earning a living falls upon his mother and the elder children.
 The family barely survives on an income of just $3 a day.

 Like most children, Win dreams of finishing school, going to university, and getting a good job: “When I grow up, I hope to become an engineer.
 I want to help build brick buildings for people.”